PerziThomas/DA_Perzi_Ambrosch/DA.md

 If no error is found, the geofence is converted into a JSON object and sent to the POST endpoint _/geoFences/_ of the backend.

-If the backend returns a result, the geofence is added directly into the collection in the state of the React app, to avoid having to reload the entire page.
+If the backend returns a success, the geofence is added directly into the collection in the state of the React app, to avoid having to reload the entire page.

 If a backend error occurs, the creation process is once again aborted.